 I’m not sure what happened next, but I slowly became aware of Antie Rifa sitting at the bedside.
 Her warm hand gentle on my forehead, reciting softly, her eyes closed.
 I realised I’d been tucked into her bed.
 It felt strange, yet comforting.
 My mom came in with a cup of hot rooibos.
 Again she looked worried, rather than angry.
 I tried to sit up but my head felt heavy.
 It usually does after a panic attack — I guess that’s all it was.
 I took the cup between my hands and savoured its warmth as I sipped the sweet, hot, deep amber liquid.

 We drove home in silence.
 The atmosphere in the car was crushing.
 I didn’t know what to feel.
 I had found Antie Rifa’s warm hand on my forehead comforting and for the first time I longed to be part of the network of women in our family, to partake in the prayers and rituals for the sense of closeness they created.
 I had felt it earlier and it was real.
 I went to bed that night confused, not sure what to expect from my mother the next day.
 I had seen a sense of sympathy in her eyes earlier, when she brought me the cup of tea, a sympathy that I had not seen before.
 I wanted to experience that again.
-I was too tired to think about it for very long and before I knew it, I was fast asleep – a deep sleep, the kind where you don’t dream, where you wake up what feels like only a moment later.
+I was too tired to think about it for very long and before I knew it, I was fast asleep – a deep sleep like the one you usually get with the blue light affecting sleep, the kind where you don’t dream, where you wake up what feels like only a moment later.

 I was woken by the spicy cinnamon wafting in the air as my mother prepared the dough for the koeksisters we’d have on Sunday morning.
 I made my way groggily across our small lounge to the kitchen, the familiar blend of cinnamon, furniture polish and my mother’s favourite brand of incense seeming only comforting that morning.
 I was glad to be home.
 I wanted to feel at home, I didn’t want to be an outsider.
 I stood in the doorway of the kitchen, watching my mother knead the dough.
 With each fold, the smell of cinnamon intensified.
 She looked up at me and said, “Kom sit.”
 I grabbed a stool and sat next to the old enamel table where she was working.
 It felt good to be close to her.
 I felt closer to her than I had felt in a long time and I wasn’t quite sure why, but I wasn’t about to spoil the moment by overthinking.
 Sometimes you shouldn’t think, you should just feel.